nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `fish edit <FISH_INDEX> lfd/<LAST_FED_DATE>` command!

 Example:
-* It is currently the 2nd of April, 12 pm.
-If you have a tank which index is 1, with 2 fishes, named 'Fish A' and 'Fish B', `tank feed 1` sets the following details of 'Fish A' and
+* It is currently the 6th of April, 2 pm.
+If you have a tank which index is 1, with 3 fishes, named 'Nemo', 'Dory' and 'Marlin'. `tank feed 1` sets the following details of all three fishes:
-'Fish B':
-  * Last fed date: 02/04/2023 12:00
+  * Last fed date: 06/04/2023 14:31

 ![AddReadingDemo](images/UiTankFeedDemo.png)